What Does it Mean When There is a Positive

 - Residents that smoke will still be allowed to do this but will be required to wear face masks when moving to and from their room to the outside and only while outside in the smoking area will they be allowed to remove their mask to smoke.

-- Staff will continue to change out of their personal clothes into work uniforms before starting their shift and staff uniform laundry will be done daily
+- Staff may be required to change out of their personal clothes into work uniforms before starting their shift and staff uniform laundry will be done daily

-- Staff will continue to sanitize their shoes prior to entering the facility and will continue to follow all entrance protocols that have been set
+- Staff may be required to sanitize their shoes prior to entering the facility and will continue to follow all entrance protocols that have been set

 - Facility Resident WIFI access can be requested through maintenance for all residents to access at no cost during this period.
-Residents currently being charged for internet access will see a credit on their next billing statement.
 We hope this will allow residents to reach out in additional ways to their family members and remain active and engaged

-Below is a breakdown of the steps that are taken in the event we are notified of a positive test result.
-This breakdown is a real live example from a positive result notification we received on 9/11/2020 but is used as a basis for the steps that are taken and the rapid response our team has.
+Below is a breakdown of a real life example from a positive result notification we received on 9/11/2020 but is used as a basis for the steps that are taken and the rapid response our team has.
 Information regarding positive cases can now be seen on our website.

 - - - - - - -